Hurricane Erin weakens to Category 3 as forecasters wait for northward turn

 “You’re dealing with a major hurricane.
 The intensity is fluctuating.
 It’s a dangerous hurricane in any event,” said Richard Pasch of the National Hurricane Center.

-Erin's center was about 170 miles (270 kilometers) north-northwest of San Juan, Puerto Rico and 270 miles (435 kilometers) east of the Grand Turk Island, moving west-northwest at 14 mph (22 kph).
+Erin's center was about 200 miles (320 kilometers) north-northwest of San Juan, Puerto Rico, and 240 miles (385 kilometers) east of the Grand Turk Island, moving west-northwest at 13 mph (20 kph).

 The rain and winds from the outer bands of the storm left about 147,000 customers without power Sunday morning in Puerto Rico, according to Luma Energy, a private company that oversees the transmission and distribution of power on the island.
 The weather canceled more than 20 flights, officials said.